Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Shift-share instrumental variables and the exclusion restriction

 \subsection{Endogeneity problem and instrument}

 First, consider a linear model with a constant treatment effect $\beta$:

 where $l$ indicates the location and $t$ the time period.
-The constant treatment effect assumption will be relaxed later on.
-The outcome variable is denoted by $y_{lt}$, $x_{lt}$ is the treatment, $\varepsilon_{lt}$ is the idiosyncratic error term and $\theta_{lt}$ denotes unobservable shocks.
-For example, the outcome variable is employment growth in a certain region and year, the independent variable is growth of the immigrant share and the unobserved shocks are labor demand shocks.
+A discussion of the constant treatment effect assumption can be found later in the text.
+The outcome variable is denoted by $y_{lt}$, $x_{lt}$ is the treatment, $u_{lt}$ is an idiosyncratic error term with $Cov(u_{lt}, x_{lt})=0$ and $\theta_{lt}$ denotes unobservable shocks which might be correlated with the treatment, i.e. $Cov(\theta_{lt}, x_{lt}) \neq 0$.
+For example, the outcome variable is employment growth in a certain region and year, the independent variable is growth of the immigrant share and the unobserved shocks $\theta_{lt}$ are labor demand shocks which might be correlated with the growth of the immigrant share.
 I abstract from covariates for ease of exposition.

 In model \ref{eq:Model}, assume the treatment variable has the structure